499602D2/tg-launchbot/readme.md

 - `jdkato/prose/v2`: natural language parsing for LL2's launch descriptions.

-- `procyon-projects/chrono`: used to schedule API calls and notifications to a specific point in time.

 - `gorm`: a fantastic ORM library for Go, used with the main SQLite database.